ldynia/github-templates/.github/ISSUE_TEMPLATE/miscellaneous.md

 ### Question/Request

 A clear and concise description of what this question/request is all about.
+If it's a question then please label this issue with `question` label.